Whaluu/file-organizer/README.md

 Or, if you have packaged it as a standalone executable using PyInstaller, simply run the executable file found in the dist folder.

+## Downloading the Application
+You can go to Releases and you can download the `Sortify.-.v1.0.0.rar`

 ## Usage
 1. Launch the application.
 2. Click the "Browse" button to select the folder you want to organize.